School begins at 9.00am and finishes at 3.00pm.

 Staff are available to assist children from 8.30am and until 3.15pm.
 Children need to be at School at least ten minutes before school starts so they can organise themselves for the day.

 Lunch is 12.30pm - 1.25pm

 School is open from Monday to Friday unless otherwise advised.
-Parents are asked to phone the office or text the School phone before 9.00 am if children are not attending School or are coming late.
+Parents are asked to phone the office or text the School phone before 9.00am if children are not attending School or are coming late.
 This is important for the aspect of children’s safety.
-Unexplained absences are followed up by the School secretary.
+Unexplained absences are followed up by the Office Manager.

 Facebook - A reminder to LIKE our school Facebook page to see the latest updates, news and celebrations.

 Skool Loop App - Download and find St Peter Chanel School for messages, events and communications.

 Katie is in the School Office from 8.30am – 12.30pm and is happy to answer any queries and pass on any phone messages for children and teachers when necessary.